mongodb/docs-cluster-to-cluster-sync/source/includes/fact-oplog-disk-storage.rst

    To use :ref:`embedded verification <c2c-embedded-verifier>`, you must have a larger oplog on the destination.
-If you enable the embedded verifier and reduce the size of the destination oplog, the embedded verifier might be omitted from the oplog.
+If you enable the embedded verifier and reduce the size of the destination oplog, the embedded verifier might not be able to keep up, causing ``mongosync`` to error.

 If you need to reduce the overhead of the destination oplog entries and the embedded verifier is disabled, you can: